Zhaoqing-wang/SlimR/README.md

 ```
 **Important: The parameter `cluster_col` in the function `Celltype_Calculate()` and the function `Celltype_Annotation()` must be strictly the same to avoid false matches.**

-*Note: Using the parameter `AUC_correction = TRUE` takes a little longer to compute, but it is recommended to correct the predicted cell type this way in order to obtain more accurate cell type prediction results.*
+*Note: Using the parameter `AUC_correction = TRUE` takes a little longer to compute, but it is recommended to correct the predicted cell type this way in order to obtain more accurate cell type prediction results.
+The lower the parameter `threshold`, the more alternative cell types will be checked by AUC, and the longer the operation time will be.*

 #### 3.1.2 Plot Heatmap (Optional)
 Check the annotation probability of the cell type to be annotated in the input `cluster_col` column and cell types in `Markers_list` with the following code.